 NOTE 2: Reference information on you may also be obtained from advisors, supervisors, RHDs, etc. who are not listed on your application, as well as from information posted on social media and other public resources.

 4. What if I´m not sure my grades will be high enough or if I'll have enough credits?
 Because applications are due in January, you will have received your grades before the application due date.
 Work on your application before then even if you think your grades may not cut it.
 If your grades are high enough, you do not want to rush to get your application done last minute.
 Regarding credit hours, to be eligible for a position, applicants must be at sophomore status at the end of the semester in which they are applying, i.e. 26 credit hours.
+Furthermore, you must have at least a 2.50 GPA.
+We do not round up.

 5. What if I plan on studying abroad or doing an internship during the spring semester and want to apply for a Fall position?
 Students in this situation will need to apply in November by the date stated on the candidate timeline.
 Each of the groups to which the candidate applies will conduct their interview process by mid-December.
 The candidate will know prior to winter break whether they are being recommended as hirable for Fall.
 Final hire decisions will not be made until prior to spring break.